rust-lang/rfcs/text/0000-ptr-meta.md

 * The name of `Pointee`.
 [Internals thread #6663][6663] used `Referent`.

-* The location of `VTable`.
+* The location of `DynMetadata`.
 Is another module more appropriate than `std::ptr`?

-* Should `VTable` be an extern type?
-  Rather than a zero-size struct?
-Actual vtables vary in size, but `VTable` presumably is never used exept behind `&'static`.

 * The name of `Thin`.
   This name is short and sweet but `T: Thin` suggests that `T` itself is thin,